tomohulk/WinSCP/README.md

 # Capture credentials.
 $credential = Get-Credential

+# Set the options to open the WinSCPSession with
+$sessionOption = New-WinSCPSessionOption -HostName ftp.dotps1.github.io -Protocol Ftp -Credential $credential

-# Create new WinSCP session using captured credentials.
+# Open the session using the SessionOptions object.
 # New-WinSCPSession sets the PSDefaultParameterValue of the WinSCPSession parameter for all other cmdlets to this WinSCP.Session object.
-# You can set it to a variable if you would like, but it is only necassary if you will have more then one session open at a time.
+# You can set it to a variable if you would like, but it is only necessary if you will have more then one session open at a time.
-New-WinSCPSession -Credential $credential -HostName $env:COMPUTERNAME -Protocol Ftp
+New-WinSCPSession -SessionOption $sessionOption

 # Use that session to create a new Directory.
 New-WinSCPItem -Path './remoteDirectory' -ItemType Directory